 Non - Exempt Employees are all employees except professional teachers and School Management.
 Non- Exempt Employees are paid hourly wages.
-Exempt Employees include Lead Credentialed Teachers who receive a regular compensation each pay period, based on their teaching agreement.
+Exempt Employees include Lead Credentialed Teachers who receive regular compensation each pay period, based on their teaching agreement.

-Salary is based off education, experience, and fair market rate of pay.
+Salary is based on education, experience, and fair market rate of pay.
 In addition, stipends are dictated for duties or skills for specified positions and are determined by the Executive Director.

 Pay increases are contingent on availability of funds, maximum amounts allowed in each job category according to the MECC pay scale, as well as staff evaluations, attendance, on-the-job performance, and professional growth.
 There is no guarantee of an increase, or across the board raises.
-Staff must not be placed on probation for the prior calendar year to receive a pay increase.
+If annual raises are given incrementally, an employee may not have received any written disciplinary action in the prior preceding months.
+Staff must not be placed on suspension or probation for the prior calendar year to receive an annual pay increase or bonus.